 What form(s) does this medication come in?

-Each rounded, rectangular, pink-to-peach, biconvex tablet, engraved "PRA" over "10" on one side and "APO" on the other, contains pravastatin 10 mg.
+Each rounded, rectangular, pink-to-peach, biconvex tablet, engraved "PRA" over "10" on one side and "APO" on the other, contains 10 mg of pravastatin.
 Nonmedicinal ingredients: croscarmellose sodium, magnesium stearate, microcrystalline cellulose, lactose monohydrate, and red ferric oxide.

-Each rounded, rectangular, yellow, biconvex tablet, engraved "PRA" over "20" on one side and "APO" on the other, contains pravastatin 20 mg.
+Each rounded, rectangular, yellow, biconvex tablet, engraved "PRA" over "20" on one side and "APO" on the other, contains 20 mg of pravastatin.
 Nonmedicinal ingredients: croscarmellose sodium, magnesium stearate, microcrystalline cellulose, lactose monohydrate, and yellow ferric oxide.

-Each rounded, rectangular, green, biconvex tablet, engraved "PRA" over "40" on one side and "APO" on the other, contains pravastatin 40 mg.
+Each rounded, rectangular, green, biconvex tablet, engraved "PRA" over "40" on one side and "APO" on the other, contains 40 mg of pravastatin.
 Nonmedicinal ingredients: croscarmellose sodium, magnesium stearate, microcrystalline cellulose, lactose monohydrate, D&C Yellow No. 10, and FD&C Blue No. 1.

 How should I use this medication?

 Before starting pravastatin, you should be on a cholesterol-lowering diet.
 If appropriate, a program of weight control and physical exercise should be implemented.

 The recommended starting dose of pravastatin is 20 mg daily, taken with or without food in a single dose at bedtime.
 Your doctor will do blood tests to tell how well this dose is working for you and may gradually increase the dose to get the desired response.
 The maximum recommended dose for adults is 80 mg taken once daily.